 Please consult the Student Handbook for the information on En Route M.A., Advancement to Doctoral Candidacy, Dissertation Proposal, Dissertation Committee, and the Third Examination (Oral Defense)

 First Examination / Qualifying Paper 1 (QP1)

 Each student writes a QP1 demonstrating that the candidate controls the literature in one or more core area (s) of linguistics relevant to the topic of the QP1 (i.e., Phonology or Phonetics; Morphology; Syntax; Semantics).
 The content of the QP1 must be the student’s original research.
 The research question may be in any area of linguistics, but the analysis applied to it must be informed by knowledge of a core area commensurate with 30-45 credits of study.
-The final QP1 is due July 1st.
+The final supervisor-approved QP1 is due July 1st.
 Eligible advisors are to be chosen from list of linguistics faculty members.

 A QP1 should be written with a linguistically informed audience in mind, including readers not specialized in the topic area.
 It must conform to a consistent style accepted by some standard journal; it must be in 12-point Times New Roman or Arial font, double spaced with one-inch margins.
 The body of the paper, excluding the bibliography or appendices, must be between 6,000 and 10,000 words.

 The student must secure the participation of two faculty advisors, one of whom shall be the main advisor.
-Both will be selected by the student and approved by the Executive Officer (EO).
-It is strongly recommended that, at the outset of preparing for the QP1, the student meet with each advisor to establish a reasonable working plan.
+Advisors will be selected by the student and approved by the Executive Officer (EO).
+It is strongly recommended that, at the outset of preparing for the QP1, the student meet with both advisors to establish a reasonable working plan.